sigstore/docs/content/en/rekor/overview.md

 ### Prerequisites

-You will of course also need golang version 1.15 or greater and a `$GOPATH` set.
+You will need golang version 1.15 or greater and a `$GOPATH` set.

 If you want to perform fast queries you will need to add redis, otherwise you must pass the `--enable_retrieve_api=false` flag when running `rekor-server` in the later steps of this page.